 and Technology Assistance (LSTA) grant from the Institute of Library and Museum Services (IMLS) through

 Board of Library Commissioners.
 The Institute of Museum and Library

-and 17,500 museums.
-The Institute's mission is to create strong libraries and
+libraries and 17,500 museums.
+The Institute's mission is to create strong

-museums that connect people to information and ideas.
-The project also is
+libraries and museums that connect people to information and ideas.
+The

 Collection project team includes Linda L. Carroll, project director; Alethea